alexeysas/sdc-advanced-lane-finding/writeup_template.md

 Three python functions were created for this and be found in the cell 14 of the [a IPython notebook](project.ipynb)

-Using these functions and car position (center borttom of the image) we can find radius of curvature in pixels.
-To find realwold radius of curvature I've hardcoded convertions cooficients according to my perspective projection and USA standards for the lane width
+Using these functions and car position (center bottom of the image) we can find radius of curvature in pixels.
+To find real-world radius of curvature I've hardcoded conversions coefficients according to my perspective projection and USA standards for the lane width

  ym_per_pix = 30.0 / 720
  xm_per_pix = 3.4 / 700

  After that I've calculated real world curvature in meters for both current fit and average fit for the 5 previous frames (for the video only)

-To calculate car postion I've used the fact that camera is mounted on the car center.
-Additionly, we need to find warped car center on the projection image.
+To calculate car position, I've used the fact that camera is mounted on the car center.
+Additionally, we need to find warped car center on the projection image.
 I've used Open CV perspectiveTransform function for that.

  Code can be found in the cell 8 of the [a IPython notebook](project.ipynb)

-The final step is to measure distance by finding difference car center coordinate and bottom line's pixels, and convert distance to the real world measures using convertions cooficients above.
+The final step is to measure distance by finding difference car center coordinate and bottom line's pixels, and convert distance to the real world measures using conversions coefficients above.

 Code for the calculating lines curvature and car distance to the lines can be found in the calculate_lines_parameters function in the cell 12 of the [a IPython notebook](project.ipynb)